Budibase/website/content/blog/tutorials/elasticsearch-gui.md

 Then, create a new app.

 You can select Elasticsearch as your data source.
-This is particularly handy if you are running Elasticsearch and Budibase on the same server.
+This is particularly handy if you are running an Elasticsearch cluster and Budibase on the same server.
 You can simply connect to it and it’s done.

 But if you are using an external server (such as the cloud service for Elasticsearch) you might need alternative ways to connect to it.